 \section{Introduction}

-Datacenter transport protocols have evolved for the last decade to achieve high throughput for bulk data transfer while maintaining low latency for small messages, pioneered by DCTCP~\cite{dctcp}.
-The latest ones, including pHost~\cite{phost}, NDP~\cite{ndp} and Homa~\cite{homa} are not extensions to TCP---they are receiver-driven, which schedule packet transmission at the receiver to achieve fine-grained network utilization.
-Although most of those are prototypes implemented in user space or simulator, since the Linux kernel implementation of Homa has been available in 2021~\cite{homalinux} and shown industry use~\cite{bytedancehoma}, widespread use of receiver-driven transport protocols appears to be within reach.
+Datacenter transport protocols, pioneered by DCTCP~\cite{dctcp}, have evolved over the last decade to achieve high throughput for bulk transfer while maintaining low latency for small messages.
+The latest ones, including NDP~\cite{ndp} and Homa~\cite{homa}, are not extensions to TCP---they are message-based and employ clean-slate congestion control designs often with switch support to enable fine-grained network utilization.
+While most of these protocols have been implemented in user space or simulators, the availability of the Linux kernel implementation of Homa since 2021~\cite{homalinux}, along with its demonstrated use in industry~\cite{bytedancehoma}, makes widespread adoption of alternative transport protocols within reach.

-However, what if the applications want data encryption to isolate from other tenants and protect from network infrastructure?
-Many cloud infrastructures accommodate multiple tenants~\cite{enctransit}.
-Further, even hyperscalers do not build every datacenter component by themselves; they source many, such as switches, cables, and interface modules, from elsewhere, which might be found vulnerable or malicious at a later time.
-It is thus common for datacenter applications or tenants to wish to encrypt their network data, much like over the Internet.